 Equal Access: Universal Design of Distance Learning Programs

-Represented by students in distance learning courses are a variety of racial and ethnic backgrounds, ages, native languages, and learning styles.
+Students in distance learning courses represent a variety of racial and ethnic backgrounds, ages, native languages, and learning styles.
 In addition, increasing numbers of students with disabilities participate in regular precollege and postsecondary courses.
 Their disabilities include blindness, low vision, hearing impairments, mobility impairments, learning disabilities, and health impairments.

 Students are in school to learn and instructors share this goal.
 How can distance learning educators design instruction to maximize the learning of all students?
 The field of universal design (UD) can provide a starting point for developing a model for instruction.